 Top 5 Security Mistakes Your Employees Are Making Today

-It’s time to talk about security.
+It’s time to talk about security mistakes.

 As if your to-do list wasn’t long enough, you—as a business owner, someone who manages employees, or just the head intern—are at least partly responsible for encouraging those working under you to practice proper security hygiene.
 We realize this means less time to focus on your digital marketing chores, but safety always comes first.